akiokio/ReactSignupLoginComponent/README.md

 ```

 ### Custom labels
-Here's the list of possible custom labels you can use:
+Here's the list of possible custom labels you can use (check the storybook for usage):
 ```
 usernameCustomLabel="Anything you want"
 passwordCustomLabel="Anything you want"
 passwordConfirmationCustomLabel="Anything you want"
 recoverPasswordCustomLabel="Anything you want"
 signupCustomLabel="Anything you want"
 submitLoginCustomLabel="Anything you want"
 goToLoginCustomLabel="Anything you want"
 submitSignupCustomLabel="Anything you want"
 goToSignupCustomLabel="Anything you want"
 submitRecoverPasswordCustomLabel="Anything you want"
 ```

 ## Tests